https://invisible-island.net/ncurses/man/

 address from being taken).
 This section also describes

-implementation details that will be significant to the programmer
+implementation details of significance to the programmer but which

 o "EXTENSIONS" presents ncurses innovations beyond the X/Open Curses